-- 5.1 Each team has two (2) 60-second time outs per half.
+- 5.1 Each team has 2 60-second time outs per half.
 These cannot be carried over to the second half or overtime. - 5.2 Each team captain will be told when 10 seconds remains in the time out.
-Teams may shorten the 60 second time period if they both agree. - 5.3 Timeouts can be called by any official or any player, coach or manager on or off the field. - 5.4 Clock will stop for the length of the time out until the ball is snapped.
+Teams may shorten the 60 second time period if they both agree. - 5.3 Timeouts can be called by any game official and any player or coach on the field or in the bench area when the ball is dead. - 5.4 Clock will stop for the length of the time out until the ball is snapped.